 Basic Principles Of Tube Expanding

-Tube Expanding is based on engineering principles, involving elasticity and plasticity, to compress the OD of the tube against a fixed container, such as rolling tubes into tube sheets, drums, ferrules or flanges.
+Tube Expanding is the process of reducing a tube wall by compressing the outer diameter (OD) of the tube against a fixed container, such as rolling into tube sheets, drums, ferrules, or flanges.
 To assure a proper tube joint, the tube wall must be reduced by a predetermined percentage.
-The following chart can be used for determining the correct tube wall reduction.
+The following chart can be used to calculate proper wall reduction.

 Determining Proper Wall Reduction

-|Tube Test Number||1||2||3||4||5|
+|Tube Test Number||Sample||1||2||3||4||5|

-|A||Tube Sheet Hole Size||0.757|
+|A||Tube Sheet Hole Inside Diameter (ID)||0.757|

-|B||Tube Outside Diameter||0.750|
+|B||Tube Outside Diameter (OD)||0.750|

 |C||Clearance (A – B)||0.007|

 |E||Tube ID When Metal-To-Metal Contact Is Reached (D + C)||0.627|

-|F||Tube Inside Diameter After Rolling||0.636|
+|F||Tube ID After Rolling||0.636|

-A. Determine the tube hole size.
+- Determine the tube sheet hole ID.

-B. Determine the tube outside diameter.
+- Determine the tube OD.

-G. Subtract “E” from the rolled diameter to determine the actual amount of expansion (tube wall reduction) on the inside diameter of your tube.
+- Subtract “F” from the rolled diameter to determine the actual amount of expansion (tube wall reduction) on the inside diameter of your tube.